Frequently Asked Questions about Red Mountain Colorado

 Get Your Teen Started at Red Mountain Colorado

-Red Mountain Colorado is a leading substance abuse recovery program for teens ages 13-17, built on the shoulders of some of the most experienced and well-respected individuals in the field of adolescent and young adult treatment.
+Red Mountain Colorado is a leading residential treatment program for teens ages 13-17, built on the shoulders of some of the most experienced and well-respected individuals in the field of adolescent and young adult treatment.

 Call us today at (877) 244-8307.